How Does Wordvice.ai Proofreader Compare to Grammarly?

 The correct suggestion should be to only correct numbers > number while keeping was.

-This is why it is so important to take a holistic, well-rounded approach to editing and proofreading.
+For any author, it is important to take a holistic, well-rounded approach to editing and proofreading.
 Use all available tools that are appropriate for each specific type of writing.
-And follow-up with professional editing in order to take your essay to the next level.
+And follow-up with professional editing in order to take your essay, research paper, or blog content to the next level.